Anne F. Garréta: Oulipo

 Garréta met Oulipian writer Jacques Roubaud in Vienna in 1993, and was invited to present her work at an Oulipo seminar in March 1994, and again in May 2000, which led to her joining the Oulipo.
 She won the Prix Médicis in 2002 for her novel Pas un jour.[1] awarded each year to an author whose "fame does not yet match their talent" (she is the second Oulipian to win the award—Georges Perec won in 1978).
 Garréta has also contributed to La Bibliothèque oulipienne, a collection of short texts written by members of Oulipo.
 Garréta wrote two texts for this collection: N-amor (2007) and Tu te souviens… ? (with Valérie Beaudouin, 2007).

 Writing career

 Garréta's first novel, Sphinx (Grasset, 1986), hailed by critics, tells a love story between two people without giving any indication of grammatical gender for the narrator or the narrator's love interest, A***.
-Published when the author was twenty-three years old, Sphinx is the first novel by a female member of Oulipo to be translated to English.
+Published when the author was twenty-three years old, Sphinx is the first novel by a female member of Oulipo to be translated into English.
 Her second novel, Ciels liquides (Grasset, 1990), tells the fate of a character losing the use of language.
 In La Décomposition (Grasset, 1999), a serial killer methodically murders characters from Marcel Proust's In Search of Lost Time.
 In her book Not One Day she is “recollecting one woman whom she’s desired or who has desired her” every day for a month.